zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 Working with Propshaft
 ----------------------

-From Rails 8 onwards, Propshaft is included by default.
-To use Propshaft, you need to configure it properly and organize your assets in a way that Rails can serve them efficiently.
+From Zoisite 8 onwards, Propshaft is included by default.
+To use Propshaft, you need to configure it properly and organize your assets in a way that Zoisite can serve them efficiently.

 ### Setup

-Follow these steps for setting up Propshaft in your Rails application:
+Follow these steps for setting up Propshaft in your Zoisite application:

-1. Create a new Rails application:
+1. Create a new Zoisite application:

     ```bash
     $ rails new app_name